isw-kudos/kudos-docs/docs/boards/connections/auth-hybrid.md

 ## Configure Auto Auth

-Steps to configure the Kudos Boards application for auto-authorize (also [documented here](https://help.hcltechsw.com/connections/v65/admin/admin/t_admin_registeroauthclientwprovider.html))
+Steps to configure the Huddo Boards application for auto-authorize (also [documented here](https://help.hcltechsw.com/connections/v65/admin/admin/t_admin_registeroauthclientwprovider.html))

 > **Note:** this step is optional but recommended and can be done at any time.